Fewer than 100 votes separate Democratic candidates in Washington state Senate race

 The race for the 5th Legislative District state Senate seat, which attracted more than $3 million from outside groups and pits two Democrats against each other, is separated by less than 100 votes and is likely headed to a hand recount.

 Incumbent state Sen. Mark Mullet is ahead of Ingrid Anderson by 55 votes out of 97,182 ballots counted as of Friday afternoon, according to King County Elections.
-The elections office will certify all race results Tuesday, but even with additional ballots brought in the Mullet-Anderson race will still meet the criteria for a hand recount.
+The elections office will certify all race results Tuesday.
+But even with additional ballots brought in, the Mullet-Anderson race will still meet the criteria for a hand recount.

 On Friday, both Anderson, who has 49.09% of the vote, and Mullet, who has 49.15%, sounded optimistic about the race.
 They planned to spend the weekend “ballot chasing,” a process of contacting voters in the district whose ballots were challenged and providing help so their ballots are counted.
 Forms from King County voters whose signatures were challenged — about 13,600 voters throughout the county — are due Monday.